k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 ### Changing strategies and ranges

-The normalized allocation strategy and existing normalized range sequence are immutable while the network has live allocations.
-This means operators must not change between `all` and `first_available`, reorder ranges, edit an existing range, or remove or replace one.
+The normalized allocation strategy, `network_name`, and existing normalized range sequence, including every value used to derive IPPool identifiers, are immutable while the network has live allocations.
+This means operators must not change between `all` and `first_available`, rename the network, reorder ranges, edit an existing range, or remove or replace one.
 Such changes can alter an idempotent ADD result, make an existing reservation undiscoverable, or orphan it during DEL.

 For `first_available`, the only supported live update is appending one or more ranges.
 Existing entries and their order form an immutable prefix of the updated configuration.
-Appended ranges extend the pool for future allocations;
-they do not move existing allocations.
+The first appended entry for each IPPool identifier not already present in the de-duplicated traversal extends capacity for future allocations; it does not move existing allocations.
+An appended entry that is identical to an existing range and resolves to the same IPPool identifier is a duplicate and remains a no-op: it does not add independent capacity or alter the traversal.
 The complete preflight search still returns a workload's existing allocation before attempting to allocate from any range.

 Configurations using `all` must be drained before appending a range as well as before any other range change.
 Under the existing `all` allocation loop, a